Uber driving is easy, they said. You just need your car and your phone, they said. Well…

 The monthly car loan repayment alone is usually less than what you’d pay for a rental of the same model, but you need to keep in mind that it only covers the car itself, and nothing more.
 Apples and oranges.

-For a correct comparison, you need to add insurance, registration, maintenance, and all the other bits that keep the car on the road, as these are all included in the rental fees.
+For a correct comparison, you need to add Loss and Damage cover, registration, maintenance, and all the other bits that keep the car on the road, as these are all included in the rental fees.
 Check out this quick calculation for one of our most popular models, the Kia Sportage.

 Yes, people do ask this question very often.
 If your lifestyle demands having a car and you ever had to go without it, you probably know why.